Sentinelbot-official/vibebot/README.md

 ## 🌟 What Makes Vibe Bot Special?

-**This isn't your average Discord bot.** Every single feature, every command, every line of code was written **LIVE on Twitch** with the community watching, learning, and contributing ideas in real-time!
+**This isn't your average Discord bot.** Every single feature, every command, every line of code was written **LIVE on a 24/7 Twitch stream** with a global community watching, learning, and contributing ideas in real-time - no matter what timezone!

 ### 🎭 The Story

-On **December 31, 2025**, streamer [Airis](https://twitch.tv/projectdraguk) went live with a challenge: *"Let's build a Discord bot from scratch with chat's help!"*
+On **December 31, 2025**, streamer [Airis](https://twitch.tv/projectdraguk) went live with a challenge: *"Let's build a Discord bot from scratch 24/7 with chat's help!"*

-What started as 130 basic commands evolved into a **220+ command powerhouse** with:
+**The stream never stopped.** With viewers from every timezone contributing, what started as 130 basic commands evolved into a **220+ command powerhouse** with:
 - 🤖 AI integration (OpenAI & Anthropic)
 - 💰 Full economy system with jobs, stocks, and property
 - 🎮 15+ mini-games built with chat